 H.B.
-No. 5248 proposes the establishment of a pilot program for the safe disposal of prescription drugs, including controlled substances, in Texas.
-The bill amends various sections of the Health and Safety Code to define key terms such as "collection receptacle" and "commission," replacing references to the Texas State Board of Pharmacy with the Texas Commission on Environmental Quality.
-The commission is tasked with developing and implementing the pilot program, which aims to increase the number of collection receptacles for unused, unwanted, or expired prescription drugs across the state.
-The bill also outlines eligibility criteria for pharmacies wishing to participate in the program and establishes application and selection processes.
+No. 5248 establishes a pilot program for the safe disposal of prescription drugs, including controlled substances, in Texas.
+The bill amends various sections of the Health and Safety Code to define key terms such as "collection receptacle," "commission," and "department," while removing references to the Texas State Board of Pharmacy.
+The executive commissioner of the Health and Human Services Commission is tasked with developing and implementing the program, which aims to increase the number of collection receptacles for unused, unwanted, or expired prescription drugs across the state.
+The bill also outlines eligibility criteria for pharmacies wishing to participate in the program and emphasizes the importance of community outreach and education regarding safe disposal practices.

 Statutes affected: